Purchasing, exchanging or allocating state land

 Any registered owner or landholder can apply to exchange their freehold or leased land for unallocated state land or trust land at any time.

-An exchange of land can be undertaken regardless of whether the market values of the exchanged lands are equivalent—as long as the state's equity is not reduced.
+An exchange of land can be undertaken regardless of whether the market values of the exchanged lands are equivalent—provided the state's equity is not reduced.
 The state does not pay the difference in value if the applicant's land is of greater value than the state's land.

 How to apply